AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_web.md

 Only the chat group owner and admins can call `removeChatThreadMember` to remove the specified member from a thread.

 Once a member is removed from a thread, this member receives the `onChatThreadChange` callback triggered by the `userRemove` event and can no longer receive the thread messages.
-In a multi-device scenario, all the other devices receive the `onMultiDeviceEvent` callback triggered by the `xxx` event.

 The following code sample shows how to remove a member from a thread: